RHINOPLASTY FAQsSYDNEY & MELBOURNE

 - No alcohol intake for the first 3 to 4 weeks after the surgery

-- No smoking during the recovery period, as this can delay healing process
+- No smoking during the recovery period, as this can delay the healing process

 - Take medication as prescribed by the surgeon

-- Avoid exposing the nose from the sun
+- Avoid exposing the nose to the sun

 - Avoid blowing your nose for the first week